-Note 5: Financing Leases
+Note 4: Financing Leases

-Indiana Convention Center & RCA Dome, Victory Field and Conseco Fieldhouse
+Indiana Convention Center, Victory Field and Conseco Fieldhouse

-Pursuant to a Master Lease Agreement dated May 1, 1991, and as amended March 15, 1993, June 1, 1995, November 1, 1997, August 1, 2001 and May 1, 2003, the Authority has leased the Indiana Convention Center (and, formerly, the RCA Dome) and Victory Field to the CIB.
-Also, pursuant to a Master Lease Agreement II, dated December 1, 1997, the Authority has leased the Conseco Fieldhouse and related parking facility to the CIB.
+Pursuant to a Master Lease Agreement dated May 1, 1991, as amended, the Authority has leased a portion of the Indiana Convention Center and Victory Field to the CIB.
+Also, pursuant to a Master Lease Agreement II, dated December 1, 1997, the Authority has leased Conseco Fieldhouse and a related parking facility to the CIB.